Isaac-Tesla/engineering/infrastructure/aws/readme.md

 ### Terraform

 Terraform scripts/modules for creating AWS infrastructure.
-Typically the provider blocks will require a storage bucket to place the tf.state file as a back-port.
+Typically the provider blocks will require an S3 storage container to place the tf.state file as a back-port.

 </br>